Pers8/obsidian-files/zz.md

-This article, from The Straits Times, is about the Singaporean goverment's
+This article, from The Straits Times, is about the Singaporean goverment's attempt to correct the market failure arising from cigarette consumption by raising the legal smoking age progressi